DMAIC is Six Sigma’s signature framework for process improvement. It provides a structured way of improving a process.

 - (I) Integrate best-in-class systems into the strategic planning framework.

-In the Define phase, you collate a lot of information that you already have available.
+In the Define phase, you collate a lot of information you already have available.
 You’ll:

 - Understand the project, including its purpose and scope.